1uciuszzz/1uciuszzz/README.md

 - I'm a student 🚀 from The College of Post and Telecommunication of WIT.
 - I'm currently 🤪 learning React...
-- Ask me about everthing at ✨ [here](https://github.com/n1ckzhao/n1ckzhao/issues/new)
+- Ask me about everything at ✨ [here](https://github.com/n1ckzhao/n1ckzhao/issues/new)

 ### Reach me 😁